alaafawzyy/Bitequest/README.md

 Bitequest

-Bitequest is a modern Android app that transforms food discovery and ordering.
-Built with Firebase for real-time data and Glide for fast image loading, it offers a smooth and engaging experience for browsing menus, placing orders, and managing profiles.
+Bitequest is a modern Android app that redefines food discovery and ordering.
+Powered by Firebase for real-time data management and Glide for fast image loading, it delivers a seamless experience for browsing menus, placing orders, and managing user profiles.

 Key Features

 Secure sign-in with Firebase Authentication (Email, Google).